mohammadtakneshan/Sentiment-Analysis-on-a-Custom-Dataset/README.md

 3. Click "Analyze" to process the sentiment of the input text.
 4. View the results on the "Result" tab.
 5. To start a new analysis, click "New Analysis" and clear the input field.

 ---

+## Technical Tools and Why They Were Used

+### Pre-Trained Model
+- **Model**: `nlptown/bert-base-multilingual-uncased-sentiment`
+  - Supports multilingual sentiment analysis, which aligns with the application's multilingual features.
+  - Outputs sentiment as star ratings (1-5 stars), which are mapped to user-friendly categories ("Negative," "Neutral," "Positive").
+  - Pre-trained on a large dataset, saving time and computational resources for training.

+### Tools
+1. **Flask**:
+   - Lightweight web framework for creating the backend API.
+   - Simplifies serving the user interface and processing API requests.

+2. **Transformers Library**:
+   - Provides access to pre-trained models like `nlptown/bert-base-multilingual-uncased-sentiment`.
+   - Makes it easy to load and infer with state-of-the-art NLP models.

+3. **PyTorch**:
+   - Backend framework used for running the pre-trained model.
+   - Supports GPU acceleration, enabling faster inference.

+4. **GPU Detection**:
+   - Detects GPU availability and runs the model on GPU if available, improving performance.

+5. **Sentiment Label Mapping**:
+   - Converts raw star ratings into intuitive labels ("Negative," "Neutral," "Positive").
+   - Enhances the user experience by providing clear and meaningful results.

+---